parisepigenetics/RASflow_EDC/README.md

 ## length of 'CONTROL' should agree with that of 'TREAT'
 ## what you fill in there should agree with the "group" column in metadata.tsv

-FILTER:
-  yesOrNo: TRUE  # Filter out low expressed transcripts/genes or not?
-(TRUE or FALSE) It's better to be set to TRUE.
-FALSE is set as default only for testing fake toy data
+FILTER: yes  # Filter out low expressed transcripts/genes or not? (yes or no) It's better to be set to "yes".
 ```

 When this file is fully adapted to your experimental set up and needs, you can start the workflow by running: